Elisabeta Palace: Present

-Today Elisabeta Palace is the working residence of Margareta of Romania and Prince Radu.
+Today Elisabeta Palace is the working residence of Her Majesty Margareta of Romania and HRH Prince Radu.
 It is also the Headquarters of Her Majesty's Household Association (Asociația Casa Majestății Sale), an NGO recognised by the Government of Romania as 'an Organization of Public Utility' which supports the activities of the Royal Family.
 Margareta's sisters also carry out engagements from the Elisabeta Palace when in Bucharest.

 Margareta and the Royal Family frequently receive cultural and political leaders at the Elisabeta Palace who have included The President of Romania and the Prime Minister among many others.
 The Royal Family also receive foreign leaders at the Palace as well as hosting receptions, investitures and dinners.
 An annual Garden Party is given by Margareta in the grounds of the Palace on 10 May to celebrate Monarchy Day.
 In June 2021 the Royal Family held a Reception to mark 20 years since they returned to the Elisabeta Palace.

-From 2020 the Palace was opened to the public on Fridays, Saturdays and Sunday at certain points in the year between April and November for guided tours of the public rooms and grounds.
+From 2020 the Palace was opened to the public on Fridays, Saturdays and Sunday between July and September from 10 AM to 5 PM for guided tours of the public rooms and grounds.